 What To Serve with Chicken Piccata?

 It is usually served with spaghetti, but honestly, you could serve it with whatever side dish you prefer.
-I like to serve it with whatever I have on hand, being pasta, rice, or potatoes.
+I like to serve it with whatever I have on hand, pasta, rice, or potatoes.
+Our Favorite Mushroom Rice, and Garlic Butter Rice Recipe, would both be amazing with Chicken Piccata

 - Do not double-dip the chicken breasts in the egg and flour mixture.
 I tried that once to see if I could get a thicker breading layer, and it just fell off while cooking.